 - Night splints or bracing

-- Ankle-foot orthosis (AFO) or serial casting used to promote progressive stretching of naturally shortening tissues
+- An ankle-foot orthosis (AFO) or serial casting is used to promote progressive stretching of naturally shortening tissues

 If conservative measures fail to correct the toe walking after about 12–24 months, surgical lengthening of the tendon is an option.